Physician Payment Committee

 New and emerging technologies and/or treatment services that are generally accepted within Ontario as experimental should not yet be brought forward to the PPC.
 Consideration for new codes is limited to services that are now considered standard of practice within Ontario.

 This is a rule change that falls into the mandate of PPC.
-However, the challenge is that it can be exceedingly difficult to cost and is a significant philosophical change affecting multiple constituencies.
+However, the challenge is that it can be exceedingly difficult to cost and would represent a significant philosophical change that would affect multiple constituencies.
 In previous years, these types of changes have been made through the negotiations process.

 The PPC fee allocation process allows for OMA sections, MIGs and fora to be directly involved in developing fee proposal(s) to modernize the OHIP Schedule and to address issues related to fee relativity, gender pay equity in medicine and changes related to medical innovation and technological advancements.
 OMA staff works closely with sections, MIGs and fora to assist them in this task.